 Corresponding author: Maxwel Coura Oliveira, E-mail: moliveira@huskers.unl.edu

 ABSTRACT: Crop-weed competition is extensively studied in weed science.
-The additive design, in which where weed density varies, and the crop density is kept constant, is on eof he most commonly utilized the most used design in for plant competition studies.
-However, mostThe crop-weed competition studies are research is conducted by weed scientist non-statisticians, which sometimes report misleading conclusions results because of lack of statistical knowledge needed for proper with this type of data analysis.
-Therefore, tThe objective of this manuscript study is to provide some basics about the concept of additive design, and demonstrate a selection of a most suitable top model for describing the crop-weed density relationship in additive design to non-statisticians.
-We evaluated three models routinely used in the literature to interpret describe data from additive designs competition studies, including polynomial quadratic, logistic, and rectangular hyperbola.
-Based on the described statistical criteria and meaningfulness of parameters, we demonstrated the rectangular hyperbola to be the top model to describe crop-weed competition studies in additive design.
-Moreover, it was showed with F-test model selection that at low densities C. benghalensis is more competitive than Richardia brasiliensis in corn, but both weed species compete similarly at higher densities.
+The additive design, in which weed density varies, and the crop density is kept constant, is on eof he most commonly utilized design in plant competition studies.
+The crop-weed competition studies are conducted by weed scientist , which sometimes report misleading conclusions because of lack of statistical knowledge needed for proper data analysis.
+Therefore, the objective of this manuscript is to provide some basics about the concept of additive design, and demonstrate a selection of a most suitable model for describing the crop-weed density relationship to non-statisticians.
+We evaluated three models routinely used in the literature to describe data from additive designs including polynomial quadratic, logistic, and rectangular hyperbola.
+Based on the described statistical criteria, we demonstrated the rectangular hyperbola to be most suitable to describe data from additive design. …

+….THIS NEEDS REWRITE…Moreover, it was showed with F-test model selection that at low densities C. benghalensis is more competitive than Richardia brasiliensis in corn, but both weed species compete similarly at higher densities.
 In this paper, it is proposed the use of the rectangular hyperbola as a standardized model for crop-weed competition in additive design.

 Keywords: AIC criterion, model selection, crop-weed competition, rectangular hyperbola